-The FPKIPA acts as the Trusted Agent for the FBCA.
 Entity CAs designate their own RAs.

-A Trusted Agent is authorized by a CA to act on its behalf and may record information from and verify biometrics (e.g., photographs) on presented credentials on behalf of an RA for Applicants who cannot appear in person.
-Trusted Agents are not Trusted Roles.
+A Trusted Agent is authorized by a PKI to act on its behalf and may record information from and verify biometrics (e.g., photographs) on presented credentials on behalf of an RA for Applicants who cannot appear before an RA.
+Trusted Agents are not Trusted Roles; however, the PKI must document any Trusted Agent authorization requirements to include: